top of page

 Analytics

 Some microorganisms can cause massive damage through their aggressive metabolic products.
-Among other things, they can cause corrosion processes and negatively affect the gas quality of storage gases (natural gas, biogas, hydrogen).
+Among other things, they can cause microbial-induced corrosion (MIC) and have a negative impact on the gas quality of storage gases (natural gas, biogas, hydrogen).
+In our laboratory, we investigate whether there is a microbiological problem and, if so, which processes are responsible for the problem.

-Typical systems, in which anaerobic microbes are found:
+Anaerobic systems, in which metabolites are analyzed

 Natural gas storage